 NIJ is organized to align our internal structure and processes with the research needs of the field and the priorities of the Administration.
-We are led by a presidentially appointed director and are organized into seven offices — the Office of the Director and two science and three support offices.
+We are led by a presidentially appointed director and are organized into six offices — the Office of the Director and two science and three support offices.
 Two deputy directors have responsibility for the science and support offices respectively.

 Each of the science offices is composed of scientists from specific groups of scientific disciplines — social and behavioral scientists, forensic scientists, and physical scientists and engineers.
 While our science offices are organized into specific focus areas for administrative purposes, they operate in a multidisciplinary and collaborative way.

 - Office of Director — establishes the agency's objectives, which are guided by the needs of the criminal justice system and the priorities of the U.S. Department of Justice.

 - Office of the Principal Deputy Director — the Principal Deputy Director serves as the senior management official and advisor to the NIJ Director and provides direction and guidance to the Offices of the Deputy Director and Executive Science Officer and their subordinate offices.

 - Office of the Deputy Director — the Deputy Director is the primary integrating and strategic focal point of the NIJ staff, with responsibility for overseeing the activities under NIJ's Office of Communications and Operations and Office of Grants Management.
 The Deputy Director also assists the NIJ Director and Principal Deputy Director with other management aspects of NIJ staffing, programs, and mission requirements.

 - Office of the Chief Science Advisor — the Chief Science Advisor provides guidance and direction on scientific matters to the NIJ Director and Principal Deputy Director, and expertise for an array of research and evaluation activities (e.g., process, outcome, impact), methods, and techniques.